ro31337/ro31337.github.io/_posts/2016-8-12-Chocolatey-surprise.md

 ![image](https://cloud.githubusercontent.com/assets/1477672/17631792/62db3326-607a-11e6-82fe-7725d78ccfcc.png)

+Type the link above to your browser and...

 ![image](https://cloud.githubusercontent.com/assets/1477672/17631849/9497c384-607a-11e6-8c7f-cad5092a471e.png)

 Wow, there is automatic download of unreleased version on the Internet!
 But it's not that bad.
 The bad thing is new version has breaking changes.
 And this is how it breaks: